Svein-Erik Bjerkrheim

 Svein-Erik Bjerkrheim (born 9 April 1971) is a Norwegian schoolteacher and handball player.

+Bjerkrheim made his debut on the Norwegian national team in 1991 against Lithuania, and played 85 matches for the national team between 1991 and 2003.
+He competed at the 1999 World Men's Handball Championship, where Norway finished 13th.

+He played for Drammen HK for most of his career, where was the Club Captain.
+Afterwards he has had various administrative positions at the club.
+He has also worked with youth coaching.
+Before 1995 he played for Fredensborg/Ski.

+Private

 He is married to handball player Susann Goksør Bjerkrheim.
-Bjerkrheim made his debut on the Norwegian national team in 1991, and played 85 matches for the national team between 1991 and 2003.
-He competed at the 1999 World Men's Handball Championship.
+Their son Jonatan Gaksør Bjerkrheim is also a handball player for Drammen HK.